 If any areas within the guarded area are not visible from the reset switch, additional safeguarding must be provided, as described by the ANSI B11.19 series or other appropriate standards.

-Failure to follow these instructions could result in an increased risk of harm
+Failure to follow these instructions could result in serious injury or death.

 All reset switches must be: